Jan 23, 2025 • 8 min read

-There is simply no way to tour Europe and not be awestruck by its natural beauty, fascinating history, rich culture and dazzling artistic and culinary diversity.
+There is simply no way you could tour Europe and not be awestruck by its natural beauty, fascinating history, rich culture, fabulous food, world-changing art and dazzling diversity.
 From sun-smooched islands to secret corners, there's always somewhere new to discover.

 Some of Europe's most popular spots have felt the effects of tourism in recent years, as increasing visitor numbers have impacted local populations, services and historic sites.
-But with a little planning and care, you’re in for the journey of a lifetime.
-Here are 27 of the best places to visit in Europe.
+But with some smart decision-making and forward planning, you’re in for the journey of a lifetime.
+Here are 33 of the best places to visit in Europe in 2025.

 1. London, UK

 London is mercurial and endlessly fascinating.
 You could spend a lifetime getting to know it, then realize the city has gone and changed again.
-Stretching back from the mighty River Thames, its lush parks and historic districts are crammed with extraordinary sights: royal palaces, towering cathedrals and remarkable museums and galleries.
+Stretching back from the mighty River Thames, its lush parks and historic districts are crammed with extraordinary sights – from royal palaces and towering cathedrals to remarkable museums and galleries.
 Add some of the world’s top theaters, restaurants, sports venues and shops, and you’ll be very reluctant to leave.

 Travelers who want to dive deeper into London will be rewarded by exploring its varied and characterful neighborhoods, taking in the cool clubs of Shoreditch or the picturesque streets of Notting Hill.
 With more time, tack on a day trip to explore nature in the New Forest, admire the Roman ruins of Bath, or soak up the creativity of Brighton.